Activities at Carnfunnock

 The Biodiversity Trail incorporates a dedicated fitness trail with 7 pieces of outdoor fitness equipment designed to work various muscle groups in the body.
 The trail is perfect for beginners and more athletic visitors alike, interested in exercising and promoting good health.

 Larne Leisure Centre's fitness instructors have also kindly devised suggested workouts, using this equipment.
-They are suitable for varying abilities i.e. beginner, intermediate and advanced level and are available from the Visitor Centre or free to download below.
+They are suitable for varying abilities i.e. beginner, intermediate and advanced level and are available from the Visitor Centre.

 Persons using the trail should first ensure that they are physically fit to undertake exercise.
 If in doubt consult your doctor.
 Use of the equipment / fitness trail is at your own risk and instructions for use, as displayed on all equipment, must be followed.
 Workouts should only be carried out when ground conditions are safe to do so.
 Children must be supervised and participants must give way to other park users at all times.